How the Military Family Life Counselor (MFLC) Program Can Help You

 If your unit has an MFLC, they could be a useful resource.
 An MFLC is trained and prepared to counsel families on any of the following topics: relationships, crisis intervention, stress management, grief, occupational and other individual and family issues.

 An MFLC is also able to do educational presentations for military families at deployment meetings or command events.
 The MFLC works closely with the Family Readiness Group.
 They also serve National Guard and Reserve units.
-If you do not know whether your unit offers this counseling, you can connect with an MFLC through the Military One Source page.
+If you do not know whether your unit offers this counseling, you can connect with the MFLC through the Military One Source page.

 About Post Author